Keith Robinson (environmentalist): Contemporary activities

 Robinson has repeatedly expressed his desire to keep Niʻihau privately owned so as to preserve the environment and traditions of its 150 to 200 native Hawaiian inhabitants, and has occasionally taken large financial losses to do so.
-As under their predecessors, the Robinsons have kept Niʻihau largely closed to outside visitors, though a few hunters and other tourists are admitted each year—but with limited or no contact with the islanders.
+Robinson's grandfather, Aubrey, largely closed Niʻihau to outside visitors in 1915.
+His grandsons have maintained this practice, though a few hunters and other tourists are admitted each year—but with limited or no contact with the islanders.
 The Robinsons continue to ban radios, televisions and mobile phones on the island, in an effort to preserve as much of the indigenous island culture as possible.
 In 1997, Robinson estimated that between $8–9 million was spent to keep people employed, not counting the free housing and free meat provided to the 150–200 Niʻihau islanders.
 After 135 years of operation, the ranch on the island shut down in 1999, rendering all its inhabitants unemployed.

-Robinson expressed concerns about his family's ability to continue to maintain their ownership of Niʻihau, due to pressure from the federal and state governments and environmental groups.
-Taxes on the island have taken much of the profits from the Robinsons' interests in agricultural companies.
+In 1998, Robinson expressed concerns about his family's ability to continue to maintain their ownership of Niʻihau, due to pressure from the federal and state governments and environmental groups.
+Taxes on the island had taken much of the profits from the Robinsons' interests in agricultural companies.

-In 2005 a documentary on him was released titled Robinson Crusader.
+In 2005 a documentary entitled Robinson Crusader was released about Robinson's conservation work and ownership of Niʻihau.